 - I personally believe in equal rights for women and want a better world for my little girl like any parent would want.
 I believe in being the change we want to see.
 So, with our council backing Tech She Can initiative, I feel I have the potential to bring more to the table and contribute more to the cause.
 So, given an opportunity, I would be dedicated to make a difference to our Salford community in this area.

 Does your daughter want to work in tech?

-And during the same time, one of her lessons was about solar system and I taught her more than the lesson material provided as she showed a lot of interest in it.
+During the same time, one of her lessons was about solar system and I taught her more than the lesson material provided as she showed a lot of interest in it.
 Since then, she’s read a lot about outer space, built a solar system model, built a robot and been doing kids science experiments and so on.
-And due to online school work, she knows a lot more about how to use devices, write documents, how to email , etc.
+Due to online school work, she knows a lot more about how to use devices, write documents, how to email, etc.

-And once the schools opened in Sep 2020, she mentioned about one of her conversations with her friends.
+Once the schools opened in Sep 2020, she mentioned about one of her conversations with her friends.
 They were talking about what they want to be when they grow up and she had said she wants to be a scientist.
-So, yes she’s been a lot more curious and learnt a lot about science and technology since last year.
-And even wanted science related toys and books from Santa for Christmas.
+So, yes she’s been a lot more curious and learnt a lot about science and technology since last year and even wanted science related toys and books from Santa for Christmas!

-And these are some of the books she’s been learning from.
+These are some of the books she’s been learning from:

 Has she taken part in anything like Tech She Can?